MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/auth-forms.md

 ### Use form infrastructure commands and events

-The form infrastructure exposes a number of commands that can be run on a form.
+The form infrastructure exposes many commands that can be run on a form.
 These commands include:

 - **FormsCommand.Submit**, which saves the target instance of the form.